pymupdf/PyMuPDF/docs/document-writer-class.rst

       Create a document writer object, passing a Python file pointer or a file path.
 Options to use when saving the file may also be passed.

+      This class can also be used as a Python context manager.

       :arg path: the output file.
 This may be a string file name, or any Python file pointer.

          .. note:: By using a `io.BytesIO()` object as file pointer, a document writer can create a PDF in memory.
 Subsequently, this PDF can be re-opened for input and be further manipulated.
 This technique is used by several example scripts in :ref:`Stories recipes<RecipesStories>`.